Bowman Gray driver Danny Bohn uses his platform in fight with Lyme disease

 “If we can help even a couple of people, then this will be really cool about driving in this truck race,” Bohn said.
 “It’s about helping others. ...
 It’s 2022, and we have all these incredible technological advances, so we should be able to figure out how to give people with Lyme disease a comfortable way to live."

-Bohn isn't sure when he will race again at Bowman Gray Stadium after his Modified car won the Hayes Jewelers 200 on opening night April 23.
+Bohn isn't sure when he will race again at Bowman Gray Stadium after his brand-new Modified car, owned by Scott Brannick, won the Hayes Jewelers 200 on opening night April 23.
 Trying to race in the NASCAR Truck series and at Bowman Gray last year wore him down.

 “I had never won the 200-lapper over there, so that was a big race to win,” Bohn said.
-“We’ll run the big races over there this summer, but I’ll just have to see how the schedule plays out.”
+“We’ll run the big races over there this summer, but I’ll just have to see how the schedule plays out.
+But we really like our new car and it did so well that opening night so we can't wait to see what it can do later this summer.”

 336-727-4081